A template for your EHR project implementation timeline

 E.g: patient throughput increased 5% on pre-implementation levels 6 N

-Unfortunately, there is no standard formula for determining the EHR project timeline for implementation; however, understanding the potential problem areas in an EHR implementation can provide a great deal of insight into what portions will consume the most amount of time.
-For example, a practice who will be faced with a range of viable EHR options may want to spend more time on selection, whereas a practice whose staff may be averse to a new EHR may spend more time on training and orientation.
+For example, a practice faced with a range of viable EHR options may want to spend more time on selection, whereas a practice whose staff may be averse to a new EHR may spend more time on training and orientation.
+Tailor this guide to your practice’s unique needs to streamline the process and ensure a smooth transition to a new EHR system.

 author image